onqtam/onqtam.github.io/_posts/2018-04-26-thailand-solo-2018-february.md

 ## Day 19

 Went to a modern art museum with a friend of mine who had come to bkk for a teambuilding of his company.
 We both had a nice experience of the traffic in Bangkok.
 Did I mention how much it sucks in this town?
-I don't care that there are some cool places to check out here and there - if:
+I don't care that there are some cool places to check out here and there because:
 - you waste so much time of your life in traffic
 - the air is so polluted
 - walking around is not viable (either because of distances, lack of infrastructure (sidewalks, crosswalks, etc) or gruelling heat)
-- there is very little vegetation and almost everything is made of concrete then that city is shit and not worth living in!!!
+- there is very little vegetation and almost everything is made of concrete

+that city is shit and not worth living in!!!

 ## Day 20